 You can make some pretty good meat on a regular charcoal grill, but you are going to need a smoker if you want to make the best ribs, turkey, pulled pork and other delicacies.
-A smoker is a good investment if you like to cook outdoors — it will last for years and will make outdoor cooking a breeze.
+Investing in a good smoker to get these amazing flavors in your food is a must if you like to cook outdoors — a smoker will last for years and will make outdoor cooking a breeze.

-- 3 Which Smoker Is The Right One for Me?
+- 3 Which Type of Food Smoker Is Right for Me?

 - 8 Smoker Accessories

 - 14 Conclusion for Finding the Best Smoker

 No of cooking plates: 2

 Size: 21” x 19” x 41”

 Cooking Area: 481 sq. inches

 It uses a porcelain enameled exterior with a heat-resistant nylon handle for safety.
 An aluminum vent and fuel door protect against rust on these vulnerable points.
 Two cooking plates work in tandem with a porcelain coated water plate, which allows steam to tenderize meat as you smoke.